-H. Endorsing Procedures
+C. Endorsing Procedures

-- I. An "Endorsing Organization" is a Contracted Independent Organization or other student organization that agrees to abide by the Elections Rules and Regulations, particularly the Rules and Regulations related to Campaigning and Electioneering (Article 2), Procedures established in this article, and Procedures pertaining to Campaign Expenditures (Article 3.I), in return for publicity for their endorsement and other incentives at the discretion of the University Board of Elections.
-Student organizations may participate in elections-related speech and activities without agreeing to abide by these provisions, but are thus ineligible for University Board of Elections publicity and other incentives. - II.
+- 1. An "Endorsing Organization" is a Contracted Independent Organization or other student organization that agrees to abide by the Elections Rules and Regulations, particularly the Rules and Regulations related to campaigning (Section II), Procedures established in this section, and Procedures pertaining to expenditure reporting (Section III.D), in return for publicity for their endorsement and other incentives at the discretion of the University Board of Elections.
+Student organizations may participate in elections-related speech and activities without agreeing to abide by these provisions, but are thus ineligible for University Board of Elections publicity and other incentives. - 2.
 All Contracted Independent Organizations (CIOs) and student-run news organizations may endorse candidates for election.
-Special Status Organizations, due to their status as agents of the Commonwealth of Virginia and financial relationship with the Rector and Board of Visitors of the University of Virginia, are encouraged to consult with the proper University officials before endorsing candidates or advocating a position on a referendum. - III.
-Endorsing Organizations must determine their candidate endorsements through a process that provides equal opportunity to all eligible candidates. - IV.
-Endorsing Organizations shall report expenditures on behalf of candidates in compliance with Article 3.I (Campaign Expenditures).
-Endorsing Organizations that make such reports and adhere
+Special Status Organizations, due to their status as agents of the Commonwealth of Virginia and financial relationship with the Rector and Board of Visitors of the University of Virginia, are encouraged to consult with the proper University officials before endorsing candidates or advocating a position on a referendum. - 3.
+Endorsing Organizations must determine their candidate endorsements through a process that provides equal opportunity to all eligible candidates. - 4.
+Endorsing Organizations shall report expenditures on behalf of candidates in compliance with Section III.D.
+Endorsing Organizations that make such reports and adhere to other Elections Rules shall be permitted to list their endorsements on the polling website in a manner designated by the University Board of Elections. - 5.
+Endorsing Organizations must set up and conduct interviews in collaboration with the UBE.

-- to other Elections Rules shall be permitted to list their endorsements on the polling website in a manner designated by the University Board of Elections. - V. Endorsing Organizations must set up and conduct interviews in collaboration with the UBE. - VI.
-Endorsing Organizations that fail to fully comply with their agreement to report expenditures and abide by other Elections Rules may be referred to the appropriate University bodies.
-The University Board of Elections may also take action it deems appropriate, including but not limited to barring an organization from the publication of future endorsements in UBE materials and the loss of other incentives related to future endorsements. - VII.
-No candidate may request any organization to become an Endorsing Organization. - VIII.
+- 6. Endorsing Organizations that fail to fully comply with their agreement to report expenditures and abide by other Elections Rules may be referred to the appropriate University bodies.
+The University Board of Elections may also take action it deems appropriate, including but not limited to barring an organization from the publication of future endorsements in UBE materials and the loss of other incentives related to future endorsements. - 7.
+No candidate may request any organization to become an Endorsing Organization. - 8.
 No candidate may become involved in the decision-making processes of any Endorsing Organization's endorsing process.

-I. Campaign Expenditures
+D. Campaign Expenditures

-- I. Campaign Contributions and Expenditures - a.
+- 1. Campaign Contributions and Expenditures - a.
 There are no limits on contributions or expenditures for election-related activities. - b.
 Candidates, candidate organizations, other students, Contracted Independent Organizations (CIOs), and other student organizations are strictly prohibited from the use of the Student Activities Fund (SAF) for political or other activities as defined and prohibited by the Board of Visitors Student Activities Fund Guidelines.

-II.
-Reporting
+2. Reporting